clarity clinic

 • Process Groups: Process groups allow participants to share their experiences with the group and hear about the experiences of others.
 Participants often find relief in sharing, connectedness to one another in their shared experiences, empathy for themselves and others, and the opportunity to share insight and offer support.

-• Other Groups: IOPs and PHPs may offer additional types of groups such as art therapy groups, animal-assisted therapy groups, and movement groups such as yoga.
+• Other Groups: PHP and IOP may offer additional types of groups such as art therapy groups, animal-assisted therapy groups, and movement groups such as yoga.

-IOP and PHP participants can also expect to meet with their therapist one to two times per week.
+PHP and IOP participants can also expect to meet with their therapist one to two times per week.
 Therapists have individualized approaches, but participants can expect therapists to create a space for them to process their thoughts and feelings, reinforce skills learned in groups, and create a treatment and discharge plan.
 Family counseling sessions may also be integrated into treatment.

-How Can I Prepare for an IOP or PHP?
+How Can I Prepare for a PHP or IOP Program?

-If you have a current provider, consider talking with them about your interest in an IOP or PHP.
+If you have a current psychiatrist, therapist, or PA, consider talking with them about your interest in a structured program.
 They may be able to recommend programs in the area and help you evaluate the pros and cons of different types of programs.

-• Evaluate Your Needs: Collaborate with your current healthcare provider to discuss your interest in an IOP or PHP.
+• Evaluate Your Needs: Collaborate with your current psychiatrist, therapist, or healthcare provider to discuss your interest in a PHP or IOP.
 Their insights can guide you in choosing the program that aligns best with your needs, and they may offer recommendations for reputable programs in your area.

-• Conduct Thorough Research: Explore IOPs and PHPs within your vicinity, identifying ones that resonate with your specific mental health requirements.
+• Conduct Thorough Research: Explore programs within your vicinity, identifying ones that resonate with your specific mental health requirements.
 Consider conducting interviews or visiting a few to gauge which environment feels most supportive and aligns with your recovery goals.

 • Understand Financial Commitments: Investigate the cost implications of the programs you're considering and verify the extent of your insurance coverage.
 This step is essential to ensure that the program you choose is financially feasible.

-• Adjust Your Schedule and Responsibilities: Acknowledge the significant time commitment required by both IOPs and PHPs.
-If opting for an IOP, consider reducing work hours or other responsibilities to accommodate your treatment schedule.
+• Adjust Your Schedule and Responsibilities: Acknowledge the time commitment required by both programs.

 • Utilize Available Leave Options: If you're leaning towards a PHP, explore the possibility of applying for Short-Term Disability or leveraging the Family Medical Leave Act (FMLA) for both paid and unpaid leave, ensuring you can focus on your treatment without financial stress.

-• Engage Your Support Network: Share your decision to commence an IOP or PHP with your support system.
+• Engage Your Support Network: Share your decision to start a structured program with your support system.
 Open communication can foster understanding and support from friends and family, enhancing your journey to recovery.

-• Facilitate Information Exchange: If you're currently working with a healthcare provider, consider authorizing a Release of Information.
-This step allows seamless communication between your provider and the chosen IOP or PHP, ensuring continuity and coherence in your care.
+• Facilitate Information Exchange: If you're currently working with a psychiatrist, therapist, or PA, consider authorizing a Release of Information.
+This step allows seamless communication between your doctor or mental healthcare professional and the chosen program, ensuring continuity and coherence in your care.

 • Tailored Treatment Plans: We understand that each individual’s journey is unique.
 Our expert team crafts personalized treatment plans that address your specific challenges and goals, ensuring you receive the most effective care possible.